azrasking/ShiveWorks/README.md

   * Go to the mosquitto installation directory (`cd C:\Program Files\mosquitto`), open terminal and run `mosquitto -v --config-file {{path/to/file.conf}` to start the broker
   * Make sure the network is set to "Private" in the Windows Firewall settings

-## ESP32 Segment Code Upload
-* Segments are numbered starting from 1
-* Enter correct local WiFi credential and MQTT broker IP address in credentials.h (rename and fill out sample_credentials.h)
-* Compile and upload main.c to the ESP32
-* Once the initial sketch has been uploaded through USB, for subsequent uploads an OTA method can be used
-  * Compile and upload main.c to the ESP32
-  * Run `python3 OTA.py` to upload the sketch to the ESP32 over WiFi

 ## Overseer.py
   * Download and install [paho](https://pypi.org/project/paho-mqtt/)
   * This scrips is used as a main translator between the simulation and the segments